35 Uruguay

 Translations of any materials into English are intended solely as a convenience to the public and are not legally binding.
 The author has merely attempted to provide a Google translation of the original material to English for convenience.
 Due to the nuances in translating to a foreign language, several differences may exist so before using for any work or pleasure please have the document translated by a professional service!

-TOPICS OF STUDY FOR FREE EXAM
+STUDY TOPICS FOR FREE EXAM

 SUBJECT: MULTIROTOR QUALIFICATION – FIXED WING